michaelwboyce/credit-card-approval-ml/README.md

 Potential improvements include comparing Logistic Regression with additional classification algorithms such as Random Forest, Gradient Boosting, and Support Vector Machines, as well as evaluating models using precision, recall, F1-score, and ROC-AUC.

+## Responsible Use

+This project is intended for educational purposes.
+Real-world credit decision systems require additional considerations including fairness and bias testing, explainability, privacy, regulatory compliance, security, and human oversight.
+Accuracy alone would not be sufficient for deploying a model in a real lending environment.

+## Dataset

+This project uses a subset of the Credit Approval dataset from the UCI Machine Learning Repository.

 ## Author

 Michael Boyce